libertine-linux/libertine/README.md

 * Non-root-logins on the console can be prevented by creating the file `/etc/nologin`; it can be empty.
 Line feeds in this file are automatically converted to CRLF sequences.
 This file can be created by a downstream package if desired.
 * Builds are not yet fully reproducible.
 Some GNU-inspired builds use tools like `hostname`, `dnsdomainname`, `uname`, `id` and `date`.
 The plan is to eventually eliminate these.
 	* So far, `hostname`, `dnsdomainname` and `uname` have been eliminated by using a fake that returns data we control.
-* We actually go as far as intercepting usages of `#!/bin/sh` and the like to try to force code to use our own, known-version, toolchain version of busybox sh, perl, etc. Sadly this isn't perfect.
+* We actually go as far as intercepting usages of `#!/bin/sh` and the like to try to force code to use our own, known-version, toolchain version of busybox sh, perl, etc. Sadly this isn`t perfect.
 * git is not required to build, but package versioning uses git hashes by interrogating `.git` folders.
-If `.git` folders aren't present, we default to a hash of all the files and folders and their permissions.
+If `.git` folders aren`t present, we default to a hash of all the files and folders and their permissions.

 #### Networkings